Ai Accountant

 What a Working Capital Dashboard Is in the India Context

-Picture a growing SME in Mumbai, sales are strong, yet vendor payments are slipping because a major client is at 60 days overdue.
-A working capital dashboard in the India context turns chaos into clarity, aggregating signals from cash balances, receivables, payables, and inventory, while addressing GST reconciliation, mismatched GSTINs in Tally or Zoho, and bank feeds across UPI and NEFT.
+Picture a growing SME in Mumbai.
+Sales are strong, yet vendor payments are slipping because a major client is at 60 days overdue.
+A working capital dashboard in India turns that chaos into clarity.
+It aggregates signals from cash balances, receivables, payables, and inventory, while addressing GST reconciliation, mismatched GSTINs in Tally or Zoho, and bank feeds across UPI and NEFT.

 For CA firms, cross client patterns reveal bottlenecks early, enabling advisory that is proactive, not reactive.